drupalcommerce/commerce-docs/user/pages/01.introduction/01.contribute/docs.md

 Pull requests let you tell others about changes you've pushed to a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before the changes are merged into the repository.

 Start by creating a branch for your work.
-The branch name should contain a brief summary of its id and the issue, e.g **106-create-product-type**:
+The branch name should contain a brief summary of its ID and the issue, e.g **106-create-product-type**:

 ```bash
 cd commerce-docs/v2